 But If You Want Snakes …

-Gardeners who want to attract snakes like the beneficial garter snake should take the opposite approach:
+Gardeners who want to attract garden snakes should:

-- Let the grass grow a little longer, especially around the fringes of the yard, to give snakes a safe spot to hide.
+- Let the grass grow, especially around the fringes of the yard, to give garden snakes a safe spot to hide in your ecosystem.

-- Protect snakes from predators by discouraging cats from your yard and keeping yours indoors.
+- Protect snakes from predators by discouraging cats from your yard and keeping any cat of yours indoors.

 - Add small brush piles to serve as shelter and nesting sites.

 - Remain calm.
 If your blood races, it drives the venom through your body.

 - Keep still.
 Movement will send the venom through your body.